 In 2009, the US spent \$2.5 trillion on health care, or about \$8,086 per capita.
-While health care spending increased by only four percent from 2008 to 2009 - an all-time low and the smallest annual increase on record - health care spending continues to occupy a large share of the nation's economy, representing 17.6 percent of the nation's gross domestic product (GDP); durrent projections indicate that health care spending may exceed 25 percent of the nation's GDP by 2035.
+While health care spending increased by only four percent from 2008 to 2009 - an all-time low and the smallest annual increase on record - health care spending continues to occupy a large share of the nation's economy, representing 17.6 percent of the nation's gross domestic product (GDP); current projections indicate that health care spending may exceed 25 percent of the nation's GDP by 2035.

 While US health care spending far exceeds that of other developed nations, US health outcomes often fall short.
 For example, according to a recently released Commonwealth Fund-sponsored study, the US placed last among 16 high-income industrialized nations in terms of preventable deaths related to timely access to effective health care.
-5152 US health care expenditures also pose other concerns.
+US health care expenditures also pose other concerns.
 For example:

-- Devoting a large portion of the US economy to health care means that the country may not be investing in other sectors that impact health and wellbeing, such as education. - Research indicates that health care spending growth may have eliminated real income gains for the average US family of four with employerbased health insurance, a particular burden in the current economic recession.53 - As costs escalate, health care often becomes less accessible for those who need it, particularly for low-income persons who are un- or underinsured.
+- Devoting a large portion of the US economy to health care means that the country may not be investing in other sectors that impact health and wellbeing, such as education. - Research indicates that health care spending growth may have eliminated real income gains for the average US family of four with employerbased health insurance, a particular burden in the current economic recession.